 1. Determine your investment objectives and timeframe

 Think about why you want to invest, and more importantly, how long you are willing to invest for.
-Use the below table as a rough guide to determine whether you’re a short, medium, or long term investor:
+Use the below table as a starting point to determine whether you’re a short, medium, or long term investor:

 |Investment timeframe||Years to invest|

 - A short-term investor could be someone saving for a house that they expect to buy in a couple years time

 - A medium-term investor could be someone who’s a few years away from retirement, or saving for something further into the future

 - A long-term investor could be a younger person saving for retirement, someone putting money aside for their baby’s future, or someone generally wanting to grow their wealth over the long-term

 2. Determine your asset allocation

 Your investment timeframe from above will be used to inform your asset allocation – whether you should be putting your money in cash, bonds or shares.
-The table below provides a suggested asset allocation for each timeframe:
+The table below provides a potential asset allocation for each timeframe:

 |Investment timeframe||Suggested asset allocation|